 You can use the scheme as a tool to direct improvement in your environmental performance and become a leader in inland waterway transport best practice.

-To find your initial Green Scheme tier, you will need to enter both corporate and vessel data via the online portal.
+To find your initial Green Scheme tier, you will need to enter both corporate and vessel data via the Thames Green Scheme website.

 The corporate assessment will be look at the following areas:

 - Environmental management: e.g. ISO 14001 standard, renewable energy

 - Waste and litter management: e.g. recycling, storage

 - Oil Spill management: e.g. spill kit, report